 However, there are ways that investigators may aid your case and gather a great deal of evidence to provide to the court.
 Private investigators are typically skilled in scanning through documents, seeking out prior criminal convictions, or speaking to individuals who may have information regarding your spouse.
 For instance, if you provide an investigator with bank account information or financial documents that you have personal rights and access to, they may be able to find discrepancies and discover the possibility of your spouse hiding assets.
 Further, a private investigator may follow your spouse to determine their whereabouts and reveal an affair or illegal activity that your spouse may be engaged in.

-Although an investigator may be able to reveal a great deal of information, it is crucial that only legal tactics are used and you discuss this approach with your Tallahassee Divorce Attorney to ensure the evidence you are seeking is relevant to your case.
-Your Tallahassee Divorce Attorney will protect you during this process and ensure all evidence necessary to prove your case is revealed.
+Although an investigator may be able to reveal a great deal of information, it is crucial that only legal tactics are used and you discuss this approach with your Florida Divorce Attorney to ensure the evidence you are seeking is relevant to your case.
+Your Florida Divorce Attorney will protect you during this process and ensure all evidence necessary to prove your case is revealed.